ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 ## Architecture Model

-We use Dagster, an open-source data orchestrator, in ASCII-hydra.
+We use Dagster, an open-source data orchestrator, in our framework.
 It builds, operates, and monitors data pipelines next to aligning with our cost and performance optimizations.
 That this pipeline can also significantly reduce resource use has been previously reported, see @Heiler: